Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 **Status: [Open](https://jira.bikalabs.com/browse/LIMS-1840)**

-**d.1) Dynamic Record keeping and manual reconcilliation**
+**d.1) Dynamic Record keeping**

 The quantity of chemical used, e.g. titration volumes, are used to maintain reagent stock levels, allowing for spillage.
 Nevertheless, the lab manager can do an imbalance adjustment/reconcilliation of products manually.

 A Lab Technician or Lab Manager sets the Product Item (or Product Items) - or reagent(s) - taken for the analysis on results capture.
 The allowed Product(s) and units are defined at Analysis Service or Method level and a picklist of available Product Items is shown in the results entry form for its selection.
 Note the user assigns a specific Product Item to a test/analysis: he/she assigns a physical purchased product to be used on that analysis.

-As an example, if the Analysis Service or Method requires 10ml of "Acetone" (Product), the picklist on results entry will get populated with the available "Product Items" that fit with "Acetone", so the user assigns a physical purchased product (a Product Item) to that analysis (a "Bottle of 50ml of Acetone", with ID xxxx, Batch ID yyyy and expiration date YYYY-MM-DD that was ordered in the Order ZZZZ and received on YYYY-MM-DD).
+For example, if the Analysis Service or Method requires 10ml of "Acetone" (Product), the picklist on results entry will get populated with the available "Product Items" that fit with "Acetone", so the user assigns a physical purchased product (a Product Item) to that analysis (a "Bottle of 50ml of Acetone", with ID xxxx, Batch ID yyyy and expiration date YYYY-MM-DD that was ordered in the Order ZZZZ and received on YYYY-MM-DD).

 This Analysis - Product Item relation is required for pushing all the analysis to quarantine in case of a defective batch.
 See f) Batch Control for detailed information.